mahadi-opu/JNUB-Journal-Of-Northern-University-Bangladesh/README.md

 ## About JNUB-Journal of Northern University Bangladesh

 The JNUB-Journal of Northern University Bangladesh is an online journal platform aimed at promoting research and scholarly work within the academic community of Northern University Bangladesh (JNUB).
-The project will be developed using Laravel, a popular PHP framework known for its robustness and flexibility in building web applications.
+The project will be developed using Laravel, a popular PHP framework known for its robustness and flexibility in building web applications .

 The primary objective of the JNUB-Journal is to provide a platform for researchers, faculty members, and students to publish their original research papers, articles, and case studies.
 It will serve as a knowledge repository and foster intellectual exchange within the university.